Short-term residential treatment center for teen depression | ThreePeaks Ascent

 How Do You Know When it is a Problem?

-Depression is a problem when depressive symptoms affect your child’s everyday life.
-Depression goes beyond normal teenage moodiness.
+Depression is a problem when the symptoms of depression affect your teen's life.
+Teen depression goes beyond normal teenage moodiness.
 Depression is a destructive force that can tear apart a young person’s personality.
 You may feel like you have lost them in a way.

 If this goes on for more than two weeks then your child might be struggling with depression.
 So if your child is not going to school, is struggling with relationships, is unable to cope with the basic stressors in life, and/or is unable to find joy in activities they once enjoyed, it is time to start looking for resources that fit your child’s needs.
 If you are not sure if your son or daughter is truly depressed or just being a teenager ask yourself the following three questions.

-1. How long have the depressive symptoms been going on?
+1. How long have the depression symptoms been going on?

 3. How are they acting differently from their normal self?